bartificer/programming-by-stealth/docs/pbs98.md

 Hopefully this worked example has illustrated the power of *has-a* relationships, and, cemented concepts we've recently encountered like instance & class data attributes & functions, constructors, and getters & setters.

 We're now ready to learn about inheritance, and the power of *is-a* relationships in the next instalment.

+Note that with the addition of this un-planned instalment, you all have an extra two weeks to work on your solutions to the challenge set at the end of [instalment 96](https://bartificer.net/pbs96) 🙂